 The selection of plants for a meditation garden should reflect the overall design and purpose of the garden, the local climate and soil conditions, as well as the gardener’s personal preferences.
 If you combine these plants correctly, you can create a rich, peaceful, and inviting environment that promotes relaxation and mindfulness.

-Benefits of having a meditation garden
+Benefits of Having a Meditation Garden

 A meditation garden offers multifaceted benefits, acting as a sanctuary for stress reduction, mental health improvement, mindfulness practice, physical health enhancement, connection with nature, and personal growth.
 While the actual effects can vary between individuals, the potential benefits are significant, making a meditation garden a valuable addition to one’s living environment.